TIGRLab/SCanD_project/README.md

 Great job finishing all the pipelines! 🎉 Now, just verify your data/share folder using [share_folder.md](https://github.com/TIGRLab/SCanD_project/blob/main/share_folder.md).
 Ensure all folders and files match the checklist.
 Once confirmed, copy your folder into the shared space.

-You need to change the "groupName_studyName" and put your groupName_studyName there and then run the code!
+You need to change the "groupName_studyName" in the code below and put your groupName_studyName there and then run the code!

 ```sh
 cd ${SCRATCH}/SCanD_project